Devin Taylor (wrestler): Early life

 Fetkin was born in San Diego, California and raised in Temecula, California.
 She is of Japanese, Lithuanian, and Ukrainian descent.
 Fetkin is a graduate of Loyola Marymount University with a degree in broadcast journalism.
 A competitive soccer player since her childhood, Fetkin competed in the Youth World Cup in Sweden and earned scholar athletes honors during her formative years.

 Professional wrestling career

 WWE (2013–2015)

 Fetkin signed a contract with the professional wrestling promotion WWE in 2013 and was assigned to their developmental territory, NXT, where she was given the ring name Devin Taylor.
-Taylor debuted as a backstage interviewer on the November 20 episode of NXT.
-She was also an in-ring competitor at NXT live events, participating mainly in Divas tag team matches.
+She debuted as a backstage interviewer on the November 20 episode of NXT.
+Taylor's recurring interactions with Dana Brooke often ended with Brooke patting her on the head in a condescending fashion, something that Brooke would later use as a taunt while wrestling.
+Taylor was also an in-ring competitor at NXT live events, participating mainly in Divas tag team matches.

-On October 9, 2015, WWE officially announced that Fetkin was released from her WWE contract, due to injury concerns hampering her training progress.
+On October 9, 2015, WWE officially announced that Fetkin was released from her contract, due to injury concerns hampering her training progress.
 Her release was featured on an episode of WWE Breaking Ground.
+Following her release, Fetkin had a short stint on the independent circuit, appearing as a backstage interviewer for Pacific Coast Wrestling (PCW).